-During 2021, the Company completed a Feasibility Study on the Terronera Project and based on an assessment of the economic viability of extracting mineral resources at Terronera, it was reclassified from an exploration and evaluation asset to a development asset (See Note 22).
+During 2021, the Company completed a Feasibility Study on the Terronera Project and based on an assessment of the economic viability of extracting mineral resources at Terronera, it was reclassified from an exploration and evaluation asset to a development asset (See Note 20).
+During 2022 the Company proceeded with road construction, procurement of long lead items including major equipment, camp construction, site clearing and initial earthworks for plant construction, and construction of initial project infrastructure.